isomerpages/nlb-eyeonasia/_china/3c-singapore-communities-in-china.md

 CConnect with fellow Singaporeans based in China through these clubs, associations and communities.
 This is a selection of Singapore communities in China available from the Internet and is not meant to be an exhaustive list.

-* [International Enterprise Singapore Overseas Centres in China (Beijing, Chengdu, Chongqing, Dalian, Guangzhou, Shandong [Qingdao], Shanghai, Wuhan, Xi’an)](#international-enterprise-singapore-overseas-centres-in-china-(beijing,-chengdu,-chongqing,-dalian,-guangzhou,-shandong-[Qingdao],-shanghai,-wuhan,-xi’an))
+* [International Enterprise Singapore Overseas Centres in China (Beijing, Chengdu, Chongqing, Dalian, Guangzhou, Shandong [Qingdao], Shanghai, Wuhan, Xi’an)](#international-enterprise-singapore-overseas-centres-in-china-beijing-chengdu-chongqing-dalian-guangzhou-shandong-qingdao-shanghai-wuhan-xi’an)

 <hr/>